JohnD-Axway/axway-open-docs/content/en/docs/apim_installation/apigtw_install/verify_downloads.md

 ## Import Axway PGP key

-You can use a PGP tool to import Axway's public code signing PGP key, `axwaypgp.asc`.
-The examples below uses the GNU Privacy Guard (GPG).
+You can import Axway's code signing PGP key with a PGP tool.
+The following example uses the GNU Privacy Guard (GPG).

 ```
 gpg --import axwaypgp.asc